ElvenTools/elven-tools-website/src/docs/recipes.md

     "nftMinterSc": {
         "version": "v1.2.0",
         "mintFnName": "mintMe"
+    },
+    "sftMinterSc": {
+        "version": "v0.1.0",
+        "buyFnName": "buyMe"
     }
 }
 ```

-In the example above, we define the chain as the 'testnet' (devnet is set by default), and we also define the version for the Smart Contract, `v1.2.0` (the last tag name should always be selected as default).
+In the example above, we define the chain as the 'testnet' (devnet is set by default), and we also define the versions for smart contracts.
+For example `v1.2.0` (the last tag name should always be selected as default).
 It can also be a branch name.
-Then we also define the new name for the 'mint' function.
+Then we also define new names for the NFT 'mint' function and SFT 'buy' function.
 You can also change names for other functions and set up different gas limits.

 **You will find all possible options [here](/docs/cli-introduction.html#custom-configuration-options).**